How to spend one week in Scotland

 Want to do the driving in Scotland and explore at your own pace?
 A one-week road trip of Scotland is the way to go if you want to take your time at popular photography sites or enjoy a bit of hiking on your route.
 With a week in Scotland by car, you’ll have the freedom to enjoy Scotland’s top attractions on your own terms -- even in wintertime!
 This is also a great option if you’re spending 1 week in Scotland with kids.

 Nordic Visitor’s self-drive tour packages include a rental car of your choice and everything else you need for the best Scotland road trip experience.
 Take comfort in the fact that all accommodations on your 1-week self-drive tour in Scotland have been pre-arranged by your dedicated Nordic Visitor travel consultant in Edinburgh.
 And know exactly where you’re driving each day — and which optional attractions you can visit — with a personalised itinerary and Scotland travel guide booklet.
-We’ll also provide you with a hand-marked map of Scotland, a GPS navigation system and our own 24/7 helpline.
+We’ll also provide you with a hand-marked map of Scotland and our own 24/7 helpline.

 One week in Scotland without a car